Ngk03/DIR-Dist-Loss/README.md

 # DIR-Dist-Loss
-The code is currently being organized and will be available soon.
+The code is currently being organized and will be fully available soon.